-About Division 49
+About Div.
+49

-Division 49 is an organization that welcomes all psychologists interested in the study and application of group dynamics.
+Div.
+49 is an organization that welcomes all psychologists interested in the study and application of group dynamics.
 The purpose of Div.
 49 (Society of Group Psychology and Group Psychotherapy) shall be to promote the development and advancement of the field of group psychology and the modality of group psychotherapy through research, teaching and education, and clinical practice and to further the general objectives of the APA.

 In the early 1980s, special sections of people interested in group psychotherapy formed in several divisions of the APA.
-This occurred first in Division 29 (Psychotherapy), and then in Divisions 12 (Clinical Psychology) & 17 (Counseling Psychology).
+This occurred first in Div.
+29 (Psychotherapy), and then in Divs.
+12 (Clinical Psychology) & 17 (Counseling Psychology).
 An Interdisciplinary Council on Group Psychotherapy was created in 1989 to coordinate the activities (e.g., workshops and convention programs) of these special sections.
 As that group developed, its members realized the value of creating a new APA division devoted entirely to group psychology and group psychotherapy.

-Developing and testing new theories about group processes;
+Developing and testing new theories about group processes.

-applying knowledge about group processes to help solve psychological and social problems;
+Applying knowledge about group processes to help solve psychological and social problems.

-educating the public about the value of group dynamics and the benefits of group psychotherapy.
+Educating the public about the value of group dynamics and the benefits of group psychotherapy.